Spades Labour Hire - FIELD MANUAL

 We keep track of your performance by asking the clients how they felt about your work, so make sure you deliver a good service and everyone will gain.

-But do you want to go the extra mile and advance in the ranking for better opportunities?
+👉 Do you want to go the extra mile and advance in the ranking for better opportunities?
+KEEP READING!

 Are there ways to improve?

 Talk to one of Spades manager.
 We will help you to get promoted and make more money!
 Please think of what you want to achieve in the long run and let's discuss how we can help you get there.